 Buzzfeed brought together five professional models from around the world to share their thoughts on beauty and to reveal what they look like without makeup.
 And you know what?
 I was a little surprised to learn that many of them have the same hangups about looks and beauty as most women do.
 One of the girls shared this insight (or quote), which got me thinking…and inspired this post.
-She said:

 Comparison is the thief of joy.